Flint families file lawsuits over children poisoned by water

 A Lockwood Andrews representative said the firm’s work addressed specific components of the water treatment plant, not the overall water quality.

-Veolia said it was hired by Flint to study the residual impact of the city’s chlorination process and stands by its work.
-The city conducted lead tests through another company, Veolia said.

-The lawsuits brought by Stern also accuse two state employees and a city employee of gross negligence.
+The lawsuits brought by Stern also accuse two state-level employees and a city employee of gross negligence.

-A separate federal class action filed on Monday seeks damages on behalf of a proposed class of “tens of thousands” of Flint residents and property owners, claiming Snyder and other governmental officials failed to eliminate the dangers as federal law required and downplayed the severity of the contamination.
+A separate federal class action filed on Monday seeks damages on behalf of a proposed class of “tens of thousands” of Flint residents and property owners, claiming Snyder and other governmental officials failed to take measures required by federal law to eliminate the dangers and downplayed the severity of the contamination.

-Other lawsuits seek compensation for water bills, immediate replacement of lead pipes or injuries to residents.
+Other lawsuits that have been filed seek compensation for water bills, immediate replacement of lead pipes or injuries to residents.
+(Reporting by David Bailey in Minneapolis; Editing by Anthony Lin and Sandra Maler)